EDDiscovery/EDDiscovery/Proposed-databases-in-EDD-5.0.md

 ## IN Memory representation for the data grid travel view

+The EventList Class (replacing VisitedSystemsClass) holds, for the purposes of the travel history page DGV display, and the 3dmap etc, Events which the commander has performed.

-The VisitedSystemsClass is repurposed for holding the data for this tab, keyed on the CommanderID, for display on the data view travel grid.
-Journal class has a function for filling in this array (FillVisitedSystem(cmdr id)).
+It is keyed on the CommanderID.
+The journal class has a function for filling in this array (FillVisitedSystem(cmdr id)).
 It goes thru the journal, in time order, and picks out interesting events to populate this list.

 DGV grid will have : Time, Type, Text, Distance, Notes, Icons.